FAQ – Graduate Program

 If my degree is in another field but I have taken some of the non-SPPA (non-communicative disorders) prerequisite courses before, will I have to take them again?

-The non-SPPA prerequisites include the following content: physical sciences, anatomy, statistics, general psychology, and human or cognitive development.
+The non-SPPA prerequisites include the following content to meet ASHA standards as well as department course prerequisite requirements: physical sciences (physics or chemistry), anatomy, statistics, general psychology, and human or cognitive development.
 All must have been taken within seven years of the term you are applying for, except for physical sciences and general psychology.
 If you have taken any non-SPPA prerequisite course(s) in your previous studies, you will not have to retake them here, being mindful of the seven year rule.
 Any missing courses can be re/taken after you are admitted to our graduate program in “conditionally classified” status.

 If you took them at a California college or university, you can use www.assist.org to research courses that would transfer in to CSUEB.